s-kust/python-backtesting-template/README.md

 10. You can easily optimize every parameter of your trading strategy, including stop-losses, profit targets, maximum trade duration, and more.
 For detailed instructions on this, see below.
 The file `run_strategy_main_optimize.py` provides a working example.

+You create value by developing trading signals and rules for calculating the desired position size.
+This repository allows you to focus on these tasks while minimizing the time and effort spent on miscellaneous concomitant problems.

+Although everything written below may seem complicated, you will quickly understand it after reviewing the examples in the specified folders and files.

 # Suggested Workflow

 Let's assume you have a trading signal in mind and want to test whether it is worthwhile for real-world trading.